LABORA-INF-UFG/Proto6G-Install/README.md

 If eventually the terminal used to initialize the API is closed improperly, port 5000 will remain in use, preventing a new execution.
 In this case, the process must be terminated using kill -9 as described below:
 * Find the PID of the process that is using port 50000: ``sudo netstat -nlp | grep :5000``
 * Kill the process through the PID:: ``kill -9 <<PID-Nº>>``

+#### Data inconsistency in 5GC MongoDB
+In experimental scenarios, where the UE-non3GPP + 5GC connection procedures are repeated several times, it may happen that MongoDB persists inconsistent information.
+In these cases, it is interesting to delete the database and register the UEs again.
+To resolve the issue, perform the following steps:
+* Terminate the execution of UE-non3GPP, N3IWF and 5GC.
+* Access through a new terminal on the machine where 5GC was installed.
+* Type in terminal `` mongo ``  to connect MongoDB CLI.
+* In MongoDB CLI type `` use free5gc `` to connect to free5gc base.
+* Type `` db.dropDatabase() `` to completely delete the 5gc database.

+After deleting the database, [initialize 5GC](https://github.com/LABORA-INF-UFG/Proto6G-Install#initializing-the-5gc-functions), [initialize API Server](https://github.com/LABORA-INF-UFG/Proto6G-Install#initializing-the-5gc-api-server), [initialize N3IWF](https://github.com/LABORA-INF-UFG/Proto6G-Install#start-n3iwf), register UE-non3GPP through include_ue.sh.